GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Introduction

-At higher redshifts, galaxies are on average smaller than their low-$z$ counterparts, as demonstrated by observations (e.g., \citealt{shibuya+15,huertas-company+24,matharu+24,lola_gal_sizes,miller+25,stephenson+25,yang+2025_u}) and recent simulations (e.g., \citealt{roper+22,costantin+23,shen+2024,will_gal_sizes_u}).
-Resolving the ISM in such compact early galaxies is therefore difficult, except in cases when gravitational lensing enables a high enough magnification to resolve otherwise inaccessible physical scales \citep{mowla+22,claeyssens+23,vanzella+23,hsiao_nirspec,mowla+24,fujimoto_grapes_u}.
-Furthermore, additional caution needs to be taken when interpreting metallicity gradients and ISM properties in high-$z$ targets, because a substantial fraction of them are either formed of multiple clumps \citep{le_fevre+20,herrera_camus+25} or are captured during a merger event (as expected given the increasing merger rates at higher redshifts; \citealt{qiao45to115,puskas+25}) during which gas and metals are re-distributed across the system.
+At higher redshifts, galaxies are, on average, smaller than their low-$z$ counterparts, as demonstrated by observations (e.g., \citealt{shibuya+15,huertas-company+24,matharu+24,miller+25,stephenson+25,yang+2025_u,lola_gal_sizes_u}) and recent simulations (e.g., \citealt{roper+22,costantin+23,shen+2024,will_gal_sizes_u}).
+Resolving the ISM in such compact early galaxies is therefore difficult, except in cases where gravitational lensing provides sufficiently high magnification to resolve otherwise inaccessible physical scales \citep{mowla+22,claeyssens+23,vanzella+23,hsiao_nirspec,mowla+24,fujimoto_grapes_u}.
+Furthermore, additional caution is needed when interpreting metallicity gradients and ISM properties in high-$z$ targets because a substantial fraction of them either consist of multiple clumps \citep{le_fevre+20,herrera_camus+25} or are observed during a merger event (as expected given the increasing merger rates at higher redshifts; \citealt{qiao45to115,puskas+25}) during which gas and metals are redistributed across the system.